Difference between RF sputtering and DC sputtering | RF sputtering vs DC sputtering

 These are accelerated toward substrate and hence deposition will occur.

-Following table summarizes core difference between RF sputtering and DC sputtering.
+Following table summarizes core differences between RF and DC sputtering techniques.

 Features | DC Sputtering | RF Sputtering |